theamirocohen/mbed-os-example-storagelite/README.md

 StorageLite testset for the API.
 * Stress tests
 StorageLite stress testset for the API.
+* FileSystem tests
+StorageLite FS testset for the API.

 Further Details and instructions are in each folder.